 Some schools have been rated Good for years, and a lower fee structure can impede the improvement of their facilities or campus.
 However, if you're looking for a school strong academically but without the sparkling facilities, these schools can often be a good option.
 (See here for more information.)

-Some schools have been steadily improving their inspection indicators over time and have recently turned their long standing Acceptable rating into a Good one - Queen International School, Sheffield Private School, Apple International School.
+Some schools have been steadily improving their inspection indicators over time and have recently turned their long standing Acceptable rating into a Good one.

 Although KHDA inspection is mandatory for private schools in Dubai, schools can also choose 'voluntary' accreditation and inspections linked to their curricula home country.
-These inspections often emphasise different indicators and analyse different aspects of the school, which parents can use in addition to the KHDA inspection reports.
+These inspections often emphasise different indicators and analyse different aspects of the school, including cultural orientation, which parents can use in addition to the KHDA inspection reports.

 All French schools must apply to become affiliated with the French Ministry of Education.
 The process involves a thorough audit on application, and once licensed they are inspected annually by the French government.
 This process is NOT optional, however given all the French schools' KHDA ratings, this would certainly appear to be no bad thing.